All Episodes

 He's a danger to Republicans that are weak and timid and feckless and visionless and afraid of their own shadow.

-He is a threat to the media because he goes at them directly and delegitimizes them every day by exposing them to be the frauds and agenda driven hypocrites that they are that colluded with Hillary.
+He is a threat to the media because he goes at them directly and delegitimizes them every day by exposing them to be the frauds and agenda-driven hypocrites that they are that colluded with Hillary.

 So he's a threat to them.

-Americans get out of poverty, off of food stamps, back to work, get to bu back to buying homes, America's energy independent, that America has a health care system with lower premiums and better care and more choices.
+And he is a threat to everything liberal if he's successful, because then America is not likely to elect liberal presidents if the economy turns, Americans get out of poverty, off of food stamps, back to work, get back to buying homes, America's energy independent, that America has a health care system with lower premiums and better care and more choices.

-If America has education that begins to work and bring up the grades and the opportunities of kids, especially in inner city that have been served poorly, you know, that if he protects the country from future terrorist attacks vis-a-vis vetting and and building a border wall, that's not good either for their immigration plans in terms of open borders and and a voting electorate that will keep them in power for years, or cheap labor for Republicans.
+If America has education that begins to work and bring up the grades and the opportunities of kids, especially in inner city that have been served poorly, you know, that if he protects the country from future terrorist attacks vis-a-vis vetting and building a border wall, that's not good either for their immigration plans in terms of open borders and a voting electorate that will keep them in power for years or cheap labor for Republicans.

 He's a threat to the entire thing.